 Fort Sanders Center for Bariatric Surgery is accredited as a Comprehensive Center under the Metabolic and Bariatric Surgery Accreditation and Quality Improvement and offers:

-- Mark Colquitt, MD and Jonathan Ray, MD are board-certified surgeons with 25 years of combined experience and 2,200 bariatric surgeries
+- Mark Colquitt, MD, a board-certified surgeon with many years of experience in bariatric surgery

 - Certified bariatric nurses

 - Dietician consultations

 *Please note: In-person bariatric seminars are not currently offered.
 Please call (865) 541-4500 for information on online seminars.

 Interested in learning more about bariatric weight loss surgery?
 We invite you to attend one of our free informational bariatric seminars to learn more about the bariatric surgery process.
 Find a seminar nearest you and call (865) 541-4500 to register today!

 Am I a Candidate for Bariatric Surgery?